 Having the courage to overcome one’s fears is a defining quality that allows some people to stand apart from the crowd.
 Had many historical figures chosen to limit their actions because of their fears, the world would be far from where it is today.
 Having the ability to overcome your fears is a trait that will set you apart from others.

 To develop the ability to look beyond fear isn’t easy–it takes practice.
+(For some inspiration, here are our favorite movies about courage and our top picks for the best songs about bravery.)
 And while there are many opportunities in life to practice this, all of them take time and require patience before you will see results.
 But, if you can remember that courage is not the absence of fear, you will have taken the first step to face your fears and demonstrate your bravery to yourself and others.

 Connie Mathers is a professional editor and freelance writer.
 She holds a Bachelor's Degree in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her daughter and two dogs, running, or working at her full-time job as a social worker in Richmond, VA.